Public transportation in Maine: Community Connector

 Formerly known as the BAT Community Connector, it serves Bangor and outlying towns such as Veazie, Orono, Old Town, Brewer and Hampden.

+Between January and March 2026, ridership on buses around Bangor increased by 21%.
+This was largely due to the cost of fuel, which was over $4 per gallon at the time.
+Bus fares in Bangor have been $1.50 since 2014, but will increase to $2 in 2027.

 Cooperative Alliance for Seacoast Transportation

 Although based in Dover, New Hampshire, COAST serves southern Maine.
 Route number 1 ends in Berwick, while the Clipper Connection (express) route 100 serves Eliot.